Our responses to the most common customer questions & comments we hear can be found right here.

 More questions?
 More snarky comments?
 Come by the bakery during normal business hours and ask or snark away.
-Just try to be nice about snarking if that’s your goal, especially if you’ve stopped by just to talk down to our staff with no intention even buy anything, or aren’t sure what you’re talking about.
+Just try to be nice while snarking if that’s your goal, especially if you’ve stopped by just to talk down to our staff with no intention even buy anything, or aren’t sure what you’re talking about.